evanplaice/sublime-text-seed/README.md

 }
 ```

-*Note: Tabs aren't translated to spaces automatically to avoid introducing unrelated changes to a commit while editing an existing codebase.*
+*Note: Tabs aren't translated to spaces by default to avoid introducing unrelated changes to a commit while editing preexisting codebases.*

 -----